software-mansion/protostar/website/docs/cairo-1/02-understanding-cairo-packages.md

 more details.

 Keep in mind that Protostar does not support `cairo_project.toml`.
-It uses [Scarb](https://docs.swmansion.com/scarb) - a powerful package manager -  and its [manifest files](https://docs.swmansion.com/scarb/docs/reference/manifest) instead.
+It uses [Scarb](https://docs.swmansion.com/scarb) and its [manifest files](https://docs.swmansion.com/scarb/docs/reference/manifest) instead.

 ## Modules